Lakshmikanth-Reddy-K/fitloop/LOVEABLE_DEPLOYMENT.md

 SAMPLE DATA:
 Include sample CSV data for reviews and returns to demonstrate the AI processing workflow.

-Make it hackathon-ready with professional styling and smooth user experience.
+Make it platform-ready with professional styling and smooth user experience.
 ```

 ## 🚀 **Deploy to Loveable.ai Now**